John Cotton Richmond: Woods, Rogers (1998–2002)

 After graduating from law school, Richmond joined the law firm of Woods, Rogers in Roanoke, Virginia.
 As an associate attorney his practice focused on commercial litigation, employment law, and adoption law.

 International Justice Mission (2002–2006)

 Richmond joined International Justice Mission and relocated to Chennai, India where he served as IJM’s Field Office Director for South India.
 Richmond pioneered IJM’s work to identify human trafficking victims, provide the victims protection services, and support the government as it held the traffickers accountable.

 Federal civil rights prosecutor (2006–2016)

 Richmond and his family moved back to the United States and Richmond was sworn in as a federal prosecutor with the U.S. Department of Justice’s Civil Rights Division’s Criminal Section.
 He was a founding member of the Department’s Human Trafficking Prosecution Unit.
 Richmond prosecuted police misconduct, hate crimes, and labor and sex trafficking crimes.

+Cotton led an investigation into a complaint about the trafficking of Indian workers to the United States by Signal International around 2006.
+In the course of the investigation, the workers were freed and given permission to remain in the United States, apply for permanent residency for themselves and immediate family.
+However, the investigation closed without criminal prosecution of either the company Signal International, its key executives, or the facilitators of the trafficking.